From the East Rennell World Heritage inscription:

 My trip to Rennell was one of the most memorable of my trip, if only for the difficulty and remoteness of the island.
 You can read my three-part report on Rennell here: part 1, part 2, part 3.

 East Rennell is located in the southern part of Solomon Islands’ Rennell Island.
 It is also the southernmost island in the Western Pacific.
 The entire property covered within this UNESCO listing is estimated to be about 37,000 hectares.

 In order to get to East Rennell, you need to take a flight from Honiara to Rennell Island.
-From there, you have to drive through a rugged road that date back to World War II.
+From there, you have to drive through a rugged road that dates back to World War II.
 It is one of the most difficult to visit World Heritage Sites listed by UNESCO.
 There are several villages that surround the lake and most of the island.
-The villagers use power boat as a means of transport and for fishing.
+The villagers use powerboats as a means of transport and for fishing.
 The villagers lead a relatively remote and simple life.

 How to Get to East Rennell

 The only real way to get to the island of Rennell are flights on Solomon Airlines which fly from the capital of Honiara a few times a week.
 Once you are on Rennell, you have to travel by land to Lake Te Nggano.
 While only 20 miles, this part of the trip can be incredibly long.
 It is also the most expensive part of the trip, as getting cars and fuel on the island can be very expensive.
 Once you reach the lake you have to take a boat to one of the lodges which are on the other side of the lake.
 Expect the trip to take the better part of an entire day.

 The World Heritage property of East Rennell comprises a third of the Rennell Island’s southernmost part and includes up to 3 km of marine area located offshore.
 Lake Tegano is one of the primary features of this property.
 It was the former lagoon of the atoll and is the largest lake in the Pacific region.
 The brackish water is a notable feature of the lake along with the rugged limestone islets that surround it.